About the Program

 - Departmental Honors Program

-- Social Science Teaching Major with a Designation in Political Science, and
+- Social Science Teaching Major with a Designation in Political Science

-- Interdisciplinary minors such as Pre-Legal Studies, Criminology, Women’s Studies, Latin American Studies, Africana Studies and Environmental Studies.
+- Minors in Political Science and Civic and Nonprofit Leadership, along with department participation in Interdisciplinary minors such as Pre-Legal Studies, Criminology, Women’s Studies, Latin American Studies, Africana Studies, Environmental Studies and the recently created Rural Studies Minor.

-We are particularly excited about implementing the new Civic and Nonprofit Leadership Option, which is available to our majors students starting with the Fall 2015 semester.
+We are particularly excited about implementing the new Civic and Nonprofit Leadership Option.
 We view this option as a great opportunity for our majors to broaden their educational background and professional credentials for taking on the challenges, issues and problems of a rapidly changing world.
 Students who select this Option will take classes in Civic and Nonprofit Leadership, Human Resource Management in Government and Nonprofits and Budgeting in Government and Nonprofits, while tailoring their program to their academic and professional goals through opting for one or the other of two tracks: (a) U.S. Leadership and Advocacy and (b) Global Leadership and Advocacy.

 Students say that they love the small class sizes and personal contact they have with the Political Science faculty at Eastern.
 Our classes encourage debate and discussion and provide numerous opportunities for active student learning.
 We value applied, experiential learning such as internships, government simulations, independent studies and Study Abroad.
 Also, our majors take a Capstone course that focuses on fusing student knowledge and investigative interests with research methods and strategies.
 A highlight of the capstone course is the end-of-semester research project posters session.
 The end result is students who leave campus with the communication, research, and writing skills that are so valuable in today’s ever-changing economy, globalized society and complex political environment.